goshiphq/goship-cms/content/articles/about-us.md

 You no longer have to contact a freight broker or borrow your uncle’s truck to transport your large items.
 You can book your shipment entirely online through our platform.
-Our digital shipping platform is available 24/7 at your office or home, allowing customers to ship freight anywhere.
+Our digital shipping platform is **available 24/7** at your office or home, allowing customers to ship freight anywhere.

 Shipping some items is as easy as putting them in a box and handing the box off to a shipping company or the post office.
 However, some things are too bulky for a standard shipping procedure.
 That’s where GoShip can arrange the shipping process for any service you need.
-Thanks to our network of freight carriers, GoShip can organize the shipping process for any assistance you need.
+Thanks to our **network of freight carriers**, GoShip can organize the shipping process for any assistance you need.

 Unlike traditional small parcel shipping companies, GoShip specializes in oversized and bulky items that other freight shipping platforms won’t handle.
-Thanks to our easy-to-use website, competitive rates, and advanced technology, working with GoShip makes shipping easy and convenient for you.
+Thanks to our **easy-to-use website**, **competitive rates**, and **advanced technology**, working with GoShip makes shipping easy and convenient for you.